 Traditional software development requires a team of hard-to-find, highly technical personnel, including developers, quality analysts, DevOps specialists and more.
 Businesses have neither the budgets nor the patience to hire all this talent.

-In Caspio’s The State of Custom Business Applications Report, we found that the main hurdles in custom app development are budgets and IT talent.
+In Caspio’s Low Code: The Business Transformation Game-Changer report, we found that the main hurdles in custom app development are budgets and IT talent.

 That’s why there’s a strong case for low-code development.